AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 Characters in this campaign **begin at 3rd level**.

 For this campaign you can select options from the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) (PHB), [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw) (EGW), [Tasha's Cauldron of Everything](https://www.dndbeyond.com/sources/dnd/tcoe) (TCE), and [Xanathar's Guide to Everything](https://www.dndbeyond.com/sources/dnd/xgte) (XGE).
-Additional sources may be used at the DM's discretion.

 Players are encouraged to establish their backgrounds using the [Heroic Chronicle](https://www.dndbeyond.com/sources/dnd/egtw/character-options-subclasses#HeroicChronicle) from EGW to ground their character in the world.
 Characters with divine aspects (cleric, paladin, etc.) must use the [Pantheon of Exandria](https://www.dndbeyond.com/sources/dnd/egtw/story-of-wildemount#PantheonofExandria) from EGW.

 **Your character is a member of an established adventuring party, arriving in Jigow to compete in the annual Festival of Merit.**